(Opens in a new page. Includes all related program information in full)

 In general, the School of Business does not offer independent studies.

 Courses are not waived for students who dual major with both majors in the School of Business.
 Limited waivers may be granted to students who dual major across Schools (i.e., one major is in the School of Business and one is outside of the School of Business).

 Taking courses at other schools

-Students may take courses at other schools to transfer back to La Salle (as long as University policies on transfer are complied to).
+Students may take courses at other schools to transfer back to La Salle (as long as students comply with University transfer credit policies).
 Some courses–including but not limited to Major courses and several Business Core courses–may not be taken at other schools.
-Students seeking to take courses at other schools should consult with the Assistant Dean for approval.
+Students seeking to take courses at other schools must consult with the Assistant Dean for approval.

 Taking MBA courses while still Undergraduate

 Students who have 3.5 cumulative GPA’s may opt to take up to two MBA courses during their last year, however, the credits and courses will not count towards undergraduate degree requirements (i.e., the MBA courses would be over and above undergraduate course and credit degree requirements).
 Conditions include: the student has had the course pre-requisites; received approval from the Chairperson of their department; seats are available as determined by the MBA Director.

 MBA Basic Core Equivalents